elamperti/dotfiles/README.md

 # Enrico's dotfiles
 Hi, these are my dotfiles.
 I'm not sure if I'm proud or ashamed of the code you'll find in here.

-:warning: **Before blindly executing the setup script you should take a look at what it does.**

 ## Requirements
 The setup file expects **Bash 4** or newer.
 User must be able to sudo.